danielhensha2/REST-Webservices/README.md

-The web application was built using Java Server pages(JSP), HTML, CSS, Bootstrap, and JavaScript.
+The web application was built using Java, HTML, CSS, Bootstrap, and JavaScript.